I don't own these characters. Sunrise does.

 Shiori made an "eep" noise as she saw the principal and Third Column leaving the area.
 "Headmaster, what am I supposed to tell Miss Maria?!" the Pearl called down to the fleeing couple.
 She looked ready to burst into tears while watching the pair leave.

-"Bad Natsuki, telling that good student to lie to a teacher," Shizuru pretended to scold her lover, going so far as "hit" the principal.
+"Bad Natsuki, telling that good student to lie to a Miss Maria," Shizuru pretended to scold her lover, going so far as "hit" the principal.
 She gave Natsuki the equivalent of a loving pat on the shoulder as a reprimand.

 "You've had Shiori-chan lie to me?"
 Shizuru inquired incredulously.
 She did not think that it was possible to lie to her, not with her careful and keen eye.

 "I've tried.
 She's about as good at it as I am," Natsuki admitted with a sheepish laugh, scratching her cheek for a moment.

 "You're a horrible principal, Natsuki.
 Encouraging such bad behavior in the student body," the older woman remarked in her usual teasing tone.
 There was a light smile on her face that belied her words.

 Natsuki grinned proudly.
 "I'm trying to make a school full of me," she quipped.

 "That is a promising thought."
 A thoughtful look washed over Shizuru's face.
 A school full of my Natsuki?
 Yum!

 Natsuki laughed.
 "You're the last person to tell me about encouraging bad behavior.
 At least I'm honest about mine.
 If I went and told Miss Maria half the stuff you did as a student, she's wash my mouth out with bleach for defaming your good name," she pointed out with a chuckle.